 The following document was not prepared by the Office of the State Auditor, but was prepared by and submitted to the Office of the State Auditor by a private CPA firm.
 The document was placed on this web page as it was submitted.
 The Office of the State Auditor assumes no responsibility for its content or for any errors located in the document.
 Any questions of accuracy or authenticity concerning this document should be submitted to the CPA firm that prepared the document.
 The name and address of the CPA firm appears in the document.

 Mississippi Lottery Corporation A Component Unit of the State of Mississippi

-Independent Auditor's Reports and Financial Statements Year Ended June 30, 2020 and Period from October 19, 2018 (Inception) through June 30, 2019
+Independent Auditor's Reports and Financial Statements Years Ended June 30, 2021 and 2020

 Mississippi Lottery Corporation A Component Unit of the State of Mississippi